 Have you given any thought to the absurdity of camping?
 Don’t get me wrong, I’m a huge fan.
 I love to camp with family and friends, but when I think about it, I realize it’s actually pretty weird.
 As a recreational activity, intentionally done and considered fun, camping makes sense only within the last 100 to 150 years of human history.

 The first modern tent was designed in 1855, made of canvas, and modeled after Native American teepees.
 Camping grew in popularity after the turn of the century, and it really took off in the booming days after World War II.
-Even as campers, trailers, and RVs grew in popularity, tents remained–and still remain–the most beloved camping shelter.
+Even as campers, trailers, and RVs grew in popularity, tents remained — and still remain — the most beloved camping shelter.

 A Rising Trend

 Ironically, in the not-too-distant past, the idea of camping for fun would not have crossed people’s minds.
 They were too busy seeking shelter from the harsh whims of the natural world.
 Through much of history, “camping” was basically everyday life, except they didn’t have nylon, Gore-tex, small fuel-burning stoves, or ready access to electricity.
-Camping became a pastime only when people’s homes were comfortable enough and sheltered enough from the natural elements that people wanted to get back to those elements on a temporary basis.
-And nowadays, when people decide to camp long-term or even permanently, they typically do so in RVs or trailers, not tents.
-Most people don’t expect tents to be comfortable permanent dwellings.
+Camping became a pastime only when people’s homes were comfortable enough and sheltered enough from the natural elements that they wanted to get back to those elements on a temporary basis.
+Now, when people decide to camp long-term or even permanently, they typically do so in RVs or trailers, not tents.
+Most people don’t expect tents to be comfortable, permanent dwellings.
 They’re fun only temporarily, only when we have more comfortable homes we can return to.